Worship Service and Study Times

 (All on Saturday)

-- 11:30 AM – Second worship service in-person in our sanctuary (this is also our livestream online worship service, which can be viewed on our website’s homepage) – and – our outdoor/in-person worship service starts at SVAE (for directions to SVAE, click HERE).
+- 11:00 AM – The worship service in-person in our sanctuary (this is also our livestream online worship service, which can be viewed on our website’s homepage).

 Coming to a new church for the first time can make you nervous, can’t it?
 You’re not sure where to park, where the drinking fountain is, or what kind of people you’ll meet.

 The good news is, we know how you feel!

 Each of us had first-time jitters when we first came here, too.
 So here is a description of what it’s like to worship with us on Sabbath (Saturday) in our church sanctuary (which is our main worship room):

 |Hmm, What Should I Wear?||First of all, we believe God is more interested in your heart than in what you’re wearing!
 So simply wear what you would to a meeting with someone special, like the mayor of your town or city.
 Some people here wear business-casual clothes.
 Some people wear dresses and suits and ties.
 Some come in nice jeans and shirts.
 Most choose to dress in ways that are modest, so as not to distract from the worship of God.
 But the most important thing is that you come, regardless of what’s in your closet that morning!|

 |I Found the Church!
 Now What?||As you enter the parking lot, you may wish to drop off your passengers at the overhang entrance on your left.
 You can then proceed to the reserved parking spots immediately to your right (our parking lot can get very full–we don’t want you to have to park a country mile away to get to church!).
 You can also park anywhere else available in the lot.
 Our church facility and parking lot are accommodating to those who are disabled or in a wheelchair.
 (Hearing devices are also available at the A/V booth in the back of the sanctuary for those with a hearing deficit.)|